wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-capricorn.md

 ## Solar radiation

+Not only the Earth, but also another important neighbouring celestial body had to be investigated properly: the sun.
+The sun is the star at the center of the solar system and is the primary source of energy for the Earth.
+The Earth orbits the sun, which means it travels around the sun in a regular and predictable path.
+The sun's gravitational pull keeps the Earth in orbit and also causes the tides on Earth's oceans.

+The sun also plays a critical role in the Earth's climate and weather patterns, as its energy drives the Earth's atmospheric and oceanic circulation systems.
+The sun's energy is absorbed by the Earth's atmosphere, land, and oceans, and this energy is then transferred and redistributed around the planet through various physical and chemical processes.
+Earth has a magnetic field that protects the planet from the solar wind.
+Solar wind is a stream of charged particles that is constantly emitted by the sun.
+When the solar wind encounters the Earth's magnetic field, it interacts with the charged particles in the field, causing them to become trapped and redirected around the planet.
+This forms a protective barrier around the Earth known as the magnetosphere, which shields the planet from the most harmful effects of the solar wind.

 >> And Elohim saw the light, that it was good.
 >> Genesis 1: 4.
 >
 > To create life on Earth it was important to know whether the sun was sending harmful rays to the Earth’s surface, and this question was fully researched.
 It turned out that the sun was heating the Earth correctly without sending out harmful rays.
 In other words the “light was good”.

+Yahweh explains that this means that in order to create life on Earth, it was important for the extraterrestrial scientists to research whether the sun was sending harmful rays to the Earth's surface.
+If the sun were sending harmful rays to the Earth's surface, it would have made it much more difficult for the extraterrestrial scientists to create and seed life on the planet.
+Therefore, researching the sun's effect on the Earth's surface was critical in determining whether the planet was suitable for life.

+The sun emits various types of electromagnetic radiation, including ultraviolet (UV) rays, X-rays, and gamma rays, that can be harmful to living organisms.
+These types of radiation can cause damage to DNA and other molecules, which can lead to mutations or cell death.
+This would involve studying the effects of different types of radiation emitted by the sun on living organisms.
+Scientists would use various instruments and methods to measure the intensity and wavelength of radiation reaching the Earth's surface, as well as how it interacts with the Earth's atmosphere and other environmental factors.

+Eventually, the sun's output was considered to be acceptable, "the light was good", and the investigations continued.

 ## First day of creation

+The amount of time it took for the extraterrestrial scientists to research the Earth's environment and determine whether it was suitable for the creation of life took a long while.
+That period of time is commonly referred to as a day.
+This day however, as explained in the beginning of this chapter, is not to be substituted with a day and night cycle of 24 hours, but a celestial day that refers to the passage of time of another,  much longer cycle: the precession.

 >> And the evening and the morning were the first day.
 >> Genesis 1: 5.
 >
 > This research took quite some time.
 The “day” mentioned here corresponds to the period in which your sun rises under the same sign on the day of the vernal equinox, in other words, about 2,000 years on Earth.

+According to Yahweh, this research took quite some time and the "day" mentioned in Genesis 1:5 corresponds to the period in which the sun rises under the same sign on the day of the vernal equinox, which is roughly 2,000 years on Earth.
+This suggests that the extraterrestrial scientists spent a significant amount of time studying and analyzing the Earth's environment before seeding it with life.

+The precession of the equinoxes is a natural phenomenon in which the Earth's rotational axis slowly traces out a circle over a period of approximately 25'920 years.
+A precessional cycle is divided into twelve equal parts, each of which corresponds to a world age that is associated with a different astrological sign.
+In the case of the first day that passes during which some significant preliminary investigations were undertaken by the space visitors, the Age of Capricorn that lasted from –21'810 to –19'650 is the age that is implicitly referred to.

 ## A quick recap